 policy was to release troops from the obligation of using field methods of water purification as soon as possible.

 Louse Control.
 A survey of 1,800 units in December 1944 and 1,500 others in January 1954 showed that about 0.5 percent of units gave some evidence of infestation with body lice, but the total

-value of the educational work on louse control was exemplified by the fact that the few infestations which did appear among combat troops were quickly eradicated and only rarely did the same unit
+great value of the educational work on louse control was exemplified by the fact that the few infestations which did appear among combat troops were quickly eradicated and only rarely did the